Canon 1D Mark II N vs Fujifilm XP130

 - More modern: Reflects 12 years and 5 months of technical progress since the 1D Mark II N launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the XP130 emerges as the winner of the match-up (18 : 15 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the XP130 is the clear winner of the contest (19 : 15 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D Mark II N and the Fujifilm XP130 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.